-In a time of change, your ability to create inspiration is essential: both to attract people to your project and to motivate them to deliver results.
+In a time of change, your ability to create inspiration is essential: both for attracting people to your project and motivating them to deliver results.

-There is no fixed template for how you do this, but every inspiring vision is formed from the same basic ingredients or building blocks.
+There is no fixed template for how you do this, but every inspiring vision is formed from the same basic building blocks.

 The third building block is to ask your audience to make a choice: will they support you?

 It might seem to make sense to push as hard as you can to get everyone to say “Yes.”
-But the more you steamroller people into supporting you now, the more you will have to keep convincing them later, every time an issue arises.
-And in these times of change there will be lots of issues…
+But the more you steamroller people into supporting you now, the more effort you will have to put into convincing them again later, with every issue that arises.
+And in these times of change there will be many issues…

-If they then decide “Yes,” you know you can count on their committed support, no matter what happens.
-And if they say “No” then you have saved yourself a lot of trouble.
+If they decide “Yes,” you know that you can count on their committed support, no matter what happens.
+If they say “No” then you have saved yourself a lot of trouble.

 The CEOs of Unilever and Apple both understand this.
 In recent years both have effectively said to shareholders:

 “This is where we are going.
 If you don’t like it, sell your stock.”